arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 False.
 Working with large datasets does not mean your data are higher quality --- in fact, problems with data quality can be harder to identify in big data, making them that much more problematic.

-Moreover, many sources of big data involve data that are not randomly sampled, making them potentially much more difficult to work with than smaller data without problems of non-independence.
+Moreover, many sources of big data involve data that are not randomly sampled, making them potentially much more difficult to work with statistically than smaller data without problems of non-independence.

 </div>
 ****